cariskao/e-commerce/README.md

 1. Checkout flow
 2. Shopping cart preview
 3. Login to back-stage
-4. Pagination in products page
+4. Pagination in products page)
+5. Coupon (You can test by '123')
-5. Responsive
+6. Responsive

 ## Back-Stage Section: